 Sports and games include major group games, athletics, karate, yoga, etc. A minimum of 75% attendance is required of students opting for games.
-They should earn the required minimum of 2 credits within one academic year, one each semester.
+They should earn the required minimum of 2 credits, one each semester.

-(b) SOCIAL AWARENESS PROGRAMME
+(b) SOCIAL AWARENESS PROGRAMME (SAP)